GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Introduction

 \section{Introduction}

-Glaucoma is an irreversible, chronic ophthalmic disease and a leading cause of blindness worldwide.
-An estimated 70 million people are affected globally\cite{Vos2016154570}, and epidemiological projections suggest that by 2040, more than 110 million individuals will experience varying degrees of visual impairment due to the disease\cite{BARKANA2015e402024}. in clinical practice, diagnosis relies on a combination of imaging and functional assessments, including color fundus photography (CFP) for evaluating the optic nerve head, optical coherence tomography (OCT) for generating retinal nerve fiber layer (RNFL) thickness measurements to quantify structural thinning, and visual field (VF) testing for assessing functional deficits \cite{VCDR,RNFL,MD}.
+\IEEEPARstart{G}{laucoma} is an irreversible, chronic ophthalmic disease and a leading cause of blindness worldwide.
+Globally, glaucoma affects an estimated 70 million people\cite{Vos2016154570}, and epidemiological projections indicate that by 2040, more than 110 million individuals worldwide will suffer from varying degrees of visual impairment caused by this disease\cite{BARKANA2015e402024}.
+In clinical practice, diagnosis relies on a combination of imaging and functional assessments, including color fundus photography (CFP) for evaluating the optic nerve head, optical coherence tomography (OCT) for generating retinal nerve fiber layer (RNFL) thickness measurements to quantify structural thinning, and visual field (VF) testing for assessing functional deficits \cite{VCDR,RNFL,MD}.
 Accurate classification of glaucomatous visual field defects into different severity stages is clinically important, as it enables tailored treatment based on disease severity, facilitates more consistent follow-up, and provides a more reliable prognosis\cite{GlaucomaStagingReview}.
 However, traditional manual diagnostic approaches suffer from several challenges, including slow processing speed, inconsistent accuracy, and a heavy reliance on physician expertise, underscoring the urgent need for more efficient and reliable diagnostic solutions.

 To address these challenges, computer-aided diagnostic (CAD) systems have gained increasing attention.
 Over the past decade, numerous publicly available glaucoma datasets have been introduced focusing on a single modality\cite{5626137ORIGA-Light,6867807Drishti-GS,ORLANDO2020101570Refuge,HDV1,9515188ACRIMA,10377279Harvard-GDP1000}.
 Correspondingly, single-modal approaches\cite{2018disc_aware_enssemble_network,2023GLIM-NET,2021CCT-NET,2022_work_flow,Glaucoformer,FJA-Net} have been developed for glaucoma diagnosis, achieving steady improvements in accuracy and interpretability.